-SUGGESTED MINIMUM REQUIREMENTS
+MINIMUM REQUIREMENTS

 THE FOLLOWING CRITERIA ARE ONLY SOME OF THE FACTORS THE BOARD TAKES INTO CONSIDERATION WHEN REVIEWING APPLICATIONS.
 THIS IS NOT A COMPLETE LIST.
 IN REACHING A DECISION, THE WEIGHT GIVEN BY THE BOARD TO EACH OF THE CRITERIA MAY VARY.

-1. Credit Score: Minimum 700 for each applicant.

-2. Percentage of Purchase Price to be financed: Maximum 90%.

-3. Debt-to-Income: No more than 35% gross income is payable

-for all outstanding debt, including principal and interest on loans (car, student, credit cards, etc.) and coop maintenance and assessment.
+1. Credit Score: Minimum 725 for at least one applicant.
+Minimum 700 for all others.
+2. Percentage of Purchase Price to be financed: Maximum 85%.
+3. Debt-to-Income: No more than 35% gross income is payable for all outstanding debt, including principal and interest on loans (car, student, credit cards, etc.) and coop maintenance and assessment.
 4. Reserves after closing: Minimum 12 months of maintenance in liquid assets or 18 months of maintenance in liquid and or IRA, 401K or 403B accounts.